- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-Relationship Between Weight & Body Image
+Relationship Between Body & Weight Image

-Conversely, it is not uncommon for obese individuals to report that they did not realize they were as large as they are and had perceived their body as much smaller until an occasion arises where they see a photograph, video or window reflection that strikes a nerve and causes them to come to terms with their actual image.
+Conversely, it is not uncommon for individuals in larger bodies to report that they did not realize they were as big as they are and had perceived their body as much smaller until an occasion arises where they see a photograph, video or window reflection that strikes a nerve and causes them to come to terms with their actual image.